MITgcm/MITgcm/doc/phys_pkgs/streamice.rst

 Grounding line parameterization
 ###############################

 Representing grounding line movement (change of boundary between grounded and floating ice) is problematic in ice sheet models due to the high resolution required.
 It has been found that sub-grid treatment of the grounding line can partially alleviate this requirement (Gladstone et al, 2011).
 STREAMICE implements a simple "smoothing" of the floatation condition.
 By default, ``float_frac_streamice`` is equal to 0 in cells that satisfy the floatation condition, and 1 elsewhere.
-If the compile option ``STREAMICE_SMOOTH_FLOATATION`` is defined, then the array varies smoothly between 0 and 1 in cells where :math:`|h-h_f| < w_{smooth}/2`, where
+If the compile option ``STREAMICE_SMOOTH_FLOATATION2`` is defined, then the array varies smoothly between 0 and 1 in cells where :math:`|h-h_f| < w_{smooth}/2`, where

 .. math::

   h_f = -\frac{\rho}{\rho_w}R

 and :math:`w_{smooth}` is specified by ``streamice_smooth_gl_width``.
+This modification then smooths the transition from grounded to floating ice with respect to basal stress.
 It is found that this parameterisation is necessary in order to achieve grounding line reversibility in the MISMIP3D intercomparison experiment (Pattyn et al, 2013).

 PETSc
 #####